Hundreds Locked Out: Hartlepool Tops Region for Housing Register Disqualifications

 10th March 2026

-Hartlepool’s now largely discredited housing allocation system has come under renewed scrutiny once again, after figures revealed the town now has the highest rate of applicants being barred from the housing register anywhere in Teesside and County Durham.
-According to newly highlighted figures by the Teesside & Durham Post, its been found that approximately 12.4% of applicants – equivalent to 327 people – have been disqualified from Hartlepool’s Choice Based Lettings scheme, known locally as Hartlepool Homesearch, with the figures now placing Hartlepool significantly above neighbouring housing schemes operated by other local council's across the region.
+According to newly obtained figures by the Teesside & Durham Post, its been found that approximately 12.4% of applicants – equivalent to 327 people – have been disqualified from Hartlepool’s Choice Based Lettings scheme, known locally as Hartlepool Homesearch, with the figures now placing Hartlepool significantly above neighbouring housing schemes operated by other local council's across the region.

-Acording to the Information obtained by the Teesside & Durham Post in Varoius freedom of Information Requests, the Tees Valley Homefinder system is reported to have disqualified around 7.9 percent of its applicants, while Durham County Council’s “Durham Key Options” scheme has excluded approximately 9% of those applying to join the housing register.
-By comparison, Hartlepool’s rate of disqualification is markedly higher that the rest of the region raising questions over how the scheme is being operated.
+According to the Information obtained by the Teesside & Durham Post in Various freedom of Information Requests, the Tees Valley Homefinder system is reported to have disqualified around 7.9 percent of its applicants, while Durham County Council’s “Durham Key Options” scheme excluded approximately 9% of those applying to join the housing register.

 The Scheme Needs to be Independently

-Investigated for Fairness Campiners Claim
+Investigated for Fairness Campaigners Claim

-For many households, that leaves limited alternatives.
-Applicants may be forced to turn to the private rented sector, which is often more expensive and can offer less security, while others may face the risk of rough sleeping or feel pressured to move out of the borough entirely in search of housing.
+For many households, that leaves extremely limited alternatives.
+Applicants may be forced to turn to the private rented sector, which is often more expensive and can offer less tenancy security, while others may face the risk of rough sleeping or feel pressured to move out of the borough entirely in search of housing.
+The comparison with neighbouring councils has also fuelled criticism that the high exclusion rate simply cannot be explained solely by regional housing pressures & concerns have already been raised as to whether the scheme is deliberately removing applicants from the waiting lists for seemingly 'trivial' reasons, whilst those on the list face a never ending battle for transparency from the now widely 'dysfunctional' Hartlepool scheme.

-Other councils operating within the same Teesside housing market appear to be allowing significantly more applicants onto their housing registers raising the question as to whether Hartlepool's policy is being wielded with an iron fist approach .
+Other councils operating within the same Teesside housing market appear to be allowing significantly more applicants onto their housing registers, raising the question as to whether Hartlepool's policy is being wielded with an 'iron fist' approach .

 Council Accused of 'Artificially Reducing the Size of its Waiting Lists'..

-Some campaigners have suggested the disqualification policy may in itself be artificially reducing the size of the housing waiting list, creating the impression that Hartlepool’s choice-based lettings scheme is functioning more effectively than it actually is.
+Some campaigners have also suggested the 'Hartlepool Homesearch' disqualification policy may in itself be artificially reducing the size of the housing waiting list, creating the impression that Hartlepool’s choice-based lettings scheme is functioning more effectively than it actually is, with calls said to be growing for greater transparency around the decision-making process, including a full independent review of both the disqualification decisions and the operation of the scheme itself.